 Cocooning during COVID-19

-It includes information on what cocooning involves, advice on how to access food and medical supplies safely, and details of a range of social services to support to older and vulnerable people who are cocooning.
-You can also read our documents:
+It includes information on what cocooning involves, advice on how to access food and medical supplies safely, and details of a range of social services supporting older and vulnerable people who are cocooning.
+You can also read information on services during COVID-19.

 What is cocooning?